-Field Meaning Access Level Which access level is being granted: list, read, open, write, review, admin, or super.
-These are described below.
+Field Meaning Access Level Which access level (list, read, open, write, review, admin, or super) or specific right (=read, =open, =write, or =branch) is being granted or denied.
+Each permission level includes all the permissions above it (except for review).
+Each permission right (denoted by an =) only includes the specific right and not all of the lesser rights.
+In general, one typically grants an access level to a user or group, after which, if finer-grained control is required, one or more specific rights may then be denied.
 User/Group Does this protection apply to a user or a group?
 The value must be user or group.
 Name The user or group whose protection level is being defined.
-This field can contain the \star wildcard.
-A \star by itself grants this protection to everyone, \star e grants this protection to every user (or group) whose username ends with an e.
+This field can contain the wildcard.
+A by itself grants this protection to everyone, e grants this protection to every user (or group) whose username ends with an e.
 Host The TCP/IP address of the host being granted access.
 This must be provided as the numeric address of the host in dotted quad notation (for instance, 192.168.41.2).
-This field can contain the wildcard.
+CIDR notation is supported.
+The host field can also contain the wildcard.
 A by itself means that this protection is being granted for all hosts.
-The wildcard can be used as in any string, so 192.168.41. would define access to any subnet within 192.168.41, and 3 would refer to any IP address with a 3 in it.
-Because the client's IP address is provided by the Internet Protocol itself, this field provides as much security as is provided by the network.
-If you are using Perforce Proxy, see "P4P and protections" on page 147 to find out how to use host-based protections for users connecting to a Perforce server from behind a Perforce Proxy.
+The wildcard can be used as in any string, so 192.168.41. would be equivalent to 192.168.41.0/24, and 3 would refer to any IP address with a 3 in it.
+Because the client's IP address is provided by the Internet Protocol itself, the host field provides as much security as is provided by the network.
+You cannot combine the wildcard with CIDR notation, except at the start of a line when controlling proxy matching.
+For more about controlling access to a Perforce server via the Perforce Proxy, see "P4P and protections" on page 151.
 Files A file specification representing the files in the depot on which permissions are being granted.
 Perforce wildcards can be used in the specification. "//" means all files in all depots.